Blues on Highway 401

 It's been my childhood dream

-To be the song and dance gal
+To be the song and dance guy

 On the Mississippi Queen